-Buyer's Guide to Test Management Software:
+Buyer's Guide To Test Management Software:

-Today’s tutorial is going to be the one which you would wish to bookmark and keep as a reference that will serve you as and when you need to evaluate your test management tool choices.
+Today’s tutorial is going to be the one that you would wish to bookmark and keep as a reference that will serve you as and when you need to evaluate your test management tool choices.

 We will start with a quick intro on test management and dig deeper into what are the steps to be followed while choosing the best test management software.